 The Sweet Home also boasts impressive qualities that assist in stout drying and drainage capabilities.
 Our steadfast rack, the Simplehuman, is a star here too.
 The original design of the swivel spout proves to be efficient for drainage, and its drying capacity is excellent.

-The OXO Good Grips is a highly functional and durable build of a rack and is one of our top performers in this section along with the Simplehuman, iSpecle, and the Premiumracks Professional.
+The OXO Good Grips is a highly functional and durable build of a rack and is one of our top performers in this section along with the Simplehuman, iSpecle, and the Premium Racks Professional.

 When rating the design/aesthetics metric, we took into consideration the rack's level of appeal.

 Does the design have a particular style?
-Can it blend in a numerous amount of kitchen types due to its low-profile design?
+Can it blend in with numerous amount of kitchen types due to its low-profile design?
 We answered these questions and also considered rack materials and storage capacity.

 The Surpahs design is commended along with the OXO and Simplehuman.
 The collapsible design of the Masirs is also recommended.

 — Kate Irvin